Q: How are hospitals selected to receive a Leapfrog Hospital Safety Grade?

 Q: What measures are included in the Leapfrog Hospital Safety Grade?

-A: The Leapfrog Hospital Safety Grade utilizes national performance measures from the Leapfrog Hospital Survey, the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC), and the Centers for Medicare and Medicaid Services (CMS) to produce a single composite grade that represents a hospital’s overall performance in keeping patients safe from preventable harm and medical errors.
+A: The Leapfrog Hospital Safety Grade utilizes national performance measures from the Leapfrog Hospital Survey, the Centers for Medicare and Medicaid Services (CMS) and the American Hospital Association to produce a single composite grade that represents a hospital’s overall performance in keeping patients safe from preventable harm and medical errors.
 In addition, secondary data from the American Hospital Association’s Annual Survey and HIT Supplement was used to give hospitals as much credit as possible towards their safety grades.
-The Hospital Safety Grade includes 30 measures, which are all publicly reported by hospital.
+The Hospital Safety Grade includes 28 measures, which are all publicly reported by hospital.

 The measure set is divided into two domains: (1) Process/Structural measures and (2) Outcome Measures.
 Each domain represents 50% of the Hospital Safety Grade.